About the Project

 Are you moving the entire burial ground?

-The portion of the burial ground that is within the footprint of this project, will be excavated as needed to install the proposed improvements or as directed by the State Historic Preservation Office.
+The portion of the burial ground within the project’s footprint will be excavated as needed to install the proposed improvements or as directed by the State Historic Preservation Office.
 If any human remains are encountered within this area as part of this project, they will be treated respectfully and moved.
-We are presently looking for cemeteries to accept these burials.
+The relocation of these remains will be addressed in the city’s reburial plan, which is currently under development.

 Why is the City not relocating the entire burial ground?